 Explore the 250km Coastline of the Basque Country

 The feel of San Sebastian’s romantic ‘Old Town’ reverberates along the 250km coastline that makes up the Basque Country, with neighbouring small town Geteria easily accessible for a day visit.
+The coastal route from San Sebastian to Getaria is also a part of the famed Camino de Santiago journey in Spain.

 While similar in appearance, with narrow streets and cobbled walkways, its major draw is the Balenciaga Museum – an ultra-contemporary exhibition dedicated to the Geteria-born fashion designer’s young life and early beginnings in San Sebastian, where he opened a fashion house.
-It’s modern black annex structure is built next to the 19th Century summer house known as Palacio Aldamar – the former residence of the Marquises of Casa Torre (grandparents to Queen Fabiola of Belgium) and mentors to Balenciaga in the early years of his career.
+Its modern black annexe structure is built next to the 19th Century summer house known as Palacio Aldamar – the former residence of the Marquises of Casa Torre (grandparents to Queen Fabiola of Belgium) and mentors to Balenciaga in the early years of his career.

-Known for his perfectionism and expert sewing techniques, this annex is filled with many rooms that house his timeless designs including evening dresses, suits and capes, all presented immaculately in huge glass cabinets within beautifully lit rooms.
-His 20 years working as couturier in San Sebastian, before his rise to fame in Paris in 1937, is not forgotten and remains a key part of the city’s 20th Century cultural legacy.
+Known for his perfectionism and expert sewing techniques, this annexe is filled with many rooms that house his timeless designs including evening dresses, suits and capes, all presented immaculately in huge glass cabinets within beautifully lit rooms.
+His 20 years working as a couturier in San Sebastian, before his rise to fame in Paris in 1937, is not forgotten and remains a key part of the city’s 20th Century cultural legacy.

 As the city gears up for its European Capital of Culture acclaim, which will see over 500 European artists participate in everything from music and literature to gastronomy and nature, the question is – how will you see San Sebastian?